PeGa/jekyll-sitebuilder/README.md

 You have that desktop / server / device where you need to host or work with Jekyll and don't want to install and maintain a sane installation of Jekyll (or are unable to do it for whatever reason) and are in the need to maintain/build Jekyll content, like a website or a blog.

-This project provides docker-as-an-application cli util, and is able to build your content and output your compiled assets without messing with your host operating system.
+This project provides docker-as-an-application CLI util, and is able to build your content and generate your compiled assets without messing with your host operating system.

 ## Usage